tehmaspc/puppet-magnum/README.md

 [rspec-puppet](http://rspec-puppet.com/) allows the Puppet module developer to write [RSpec](https://relishapp.com/rspec) unit tests for their Puppet code.

-Each Magnum managed Puppet module directory will have a subdirectory called 'spec' with a directory tree as follows:
+Each puppet-magnum managed Puppet module directory will have a subdirectory called 'spec' with a directory tree as follows:

     spec
     ├── spec/classes